Logo

 The Celebrity Mortgage Trend: Not Just the Kardashians

-While Kim Kardashian’s Malibu purchase grabbed the headlines, she’s far from the only celebrity relying on strategic borrowing.
-Beyoncé and Jay-Z took out a reported $52.8 million mortgage for their Bel-Air estate in 2017, while Jeff Bezos borrowed more than $40 million against his Washington D.C. home.
+Kim Kardashian is far from the only wealthy public figure to use significant property finance.
+Beyoncé and Jay-Z reportedly took out a $52.8 million mortgage for their Bel-Air estate, while Jeff Bezos has also reportedly borrowed substantial sums against residential property.

-These examples highlight a broader trend: even the world’s wealthiest individuals use mortgages as a strategic tool to preserve liquidity, access tax advantages, and leverage low-cost debt.
-At Enness, we regularly see ultra-high-net-worth clients opting for significant property finance, not out of necessity, but as part of a sophisticated wealth management strategy.
+These examples highlight a broader trend.
+Some of the world's wealthiest individuals use mortgages as a strategic financial tool to preserve liquidity and structure their wider wealth efficiently.
+At Enness, we regularly see ultra-high-net-worth clients exploring significant property finance not necessarily because they cannot afford to buy a property outright, but because borrowing may support a broader wealth management strategy.

 What This Means for the Luxury Real Estate Market

-The Kardashian mortgage story also underscores a wider reality within the global luxury property market.
-Homes in Malibu, Bel-Air and Beverly Hills often exceed $50 million, and property finance plays a pivotal role in facilitating transactions at this level.
+The Kardashian mortgage story also highlights a wider reality within the global luxury property market.
+Homes in Malibu, Bel-Air and Beverly Hills can exceed $50 million, and specialist property finance plays an important role in facilitating transactions at this level.

 Other Considerations